Lithill/Eponymous-Bosch/README.md

 * Changes the selling price of the product, based on the percentage added
 * Changes the 'on sale' variable to 'True', which in turn changes the HTML in the product and product detail pages
 * If the user neglects to enter a sale start and end date, these are automatically added.
-The sale start date in this case will be the current date, and the end sale date will be a week from the current date
+The sale start date in this case will be the current date, and the end sale date will be a week from the current date.
 * If the user adds dates but no discount, they are shown a customised validation error explaining this
 * If the user adds a sale end date that is earlier than the start sale date, they are shown a customised validation error
 * If the user ends the sale early by changing the discount percentage to zero without changing the sale start and end dates, the dates are automatically removed
 * When the sale ends, the dates are automatically removed, as is the discount.
-Therefore resetting the product to the original price and setting 'on sale' to False
+Therefore, resetting the product to the original price and setting 'on sale' to False

 <br/>